nla-group/slearn/README.md

-Preduct real-world time series.
+Now we try to preduct real-world time series.
 We can plot the prediction and compare the results.

 ```python
 import pandas as pd